Man attempts to escape quarantine with a rope

 Every now and then, however, there are a few people who try to evade rules put in place to keep them safe, thereby putting the entire community at risk.

 In this particularly notable case, a man went so far as to try and climb out of his quarantine facility with a rope.
-He did not succeed, but his modus operandi drew comparisons to Spider-Man, albeit the not-so friendly neighborhood version of the superhero.
+He did not succeed, but his modus operandi drew comparisons to Spider-Man, albeit he was a not-so friendly neighborhood version of the superhero.

 An unsuccessful rope escape attempt from a quarantined building